 You don’t need to buy costly garden compost from the store.
 Manure, dirt, or some compost from a friend’s stack will work just as well.
 Use one or all 3 of those materials to obtain some of those essential decomposing organisms blended into your compost.

 As you begin collecting your scraps, your first issue may be not knowing precisely what to keep.
-A great guideline of thumb is to leave out fats and proteins, and shown in the diagram above.
+A great guideline is to leave out fats and proteins as shown in the diagram above.
 It’s not that those products will not compost, they simply will bring in undesirable animals and are very hard to compost.